clarkzjw/one-two-three...infinity/README.md

 Calculating the **sum** from one to a billion in different programming languages, inspired by [leachim6/hello-world](https://github.com/leachim6/hello-world)

-The following implementations need to be reviewed:
+The following implementation(s) need to be reviewed:
 + [Mathematica](Mathematica.m)

 ## Current Languages